3rdparty/eventuals/README.md

         });
 ```

-### Mutual Exclusion
+### Synchronization

-Mutual exclusion is just as necessary with asynchronous code as with synchronous, except you can't use existing abstractions like `std::mutex` because these are blocking!
-Instead, you need to use `Lock`, `Acquire`, and `Release`:
+Synchronization is just as necessary with asynchronous code as with synchronous code, except you can't use existing abstractions like `std::mutex` because these are blocking!
+Instead, you need to use asynchronous aware versions:

 ```cpp